-This article provides a detailed response to: What are the benefits of design thinking in the digital age?
-For a comprehensive understanding of Design Thinking, we also include relevant case studies for further reading and links to Design Thinking best practice resources.
+This article provides a detailed response to: What Are the Top 5 Benefits of Design Thinking in Digital Transformation?
+[Guide] For a comprehensive understanding of Design Thinking, we also include relevant case studies for further reading and links to Design Thinking templates.

 Before we begin, let's review some important management concepts, as they relate to this question.